michel-pi/GameOverlay.Net/README.md

 # DirectXOverlay

-Dependencies:
+Dependencies: SharpDX.Direct2D1, SharpDX.DXGI, SharpDX.
-SharpDX.Direct2D1 (you may need to rebuild the packages)

-Check the example (It's a console app)
+Example:
+Compile in Debug Mode as Consol Application.
+It will execute the "Program.cs".

+Ignore or remove "ObfuscationSettings.cs".
+It's important for me.

 # DPI Awareness

+If you don't want your drawing to be scaled with DPI or the monitors scale factor.

-Copy paste this into your app.manifest
+Copy paste this into your app.manifest.

 \<assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0" xmlns:asmv3="urn:schemas-microsoft-com:asm.v3">
    \<asmv3:application>